BananaPuncher714/LethalQuantities/README.md

 ## Bugs
 - May or may not play nicely with other mods that forcefully change spawning behavior
 ## Configuration
 You must host or join a game at least once to generate the configuration files.
 Any missing or deleted files will be generated with the default options.
+By default, the only file that is generated is `Configuration.cfg`.
+You must enable global config files and individual moon config files in order to modify anything.
+- `Configuration.cfg` - Enable/disable other configuration files here

 **Complex config types:**